Louis-MG/RecursiveBinaryDivisor/README.md

 The rbd program outputs 3 tabulated files and several folders.
 Each folder corresponds to a cluster; it contains: the fasta file containing the sequences, the kmer counts of the fasta, the eigen values file and the pca file obtained from the count file.

-* The first tabulated text file is named cluster_param.txt, where param is the chain of carachters of the main arguments (kmer length, epsilon, delta epsilon, minpoints, dimpca).
+* The first tabulated text file is named cluster_parameters.txt, where parameters is the chain of carachters of the main arguments (kmer length, epsilon, delta epsilon, minpoints, dimpca).
 Its header and content is the following:

 |cluster_name|epsilon|father_size|son1_size|son2_size|